-The picturesque view reminded the trucker when this was a vacation spot, before the county sold the land to a multi-state waste conglomerate posing as an environmentally friendly recycling center.
+The picturesque view reminded Barlow when this was a vacation spot, before the county sold the land to a multi-state waste conglomerate posing as an environmentally friendly recycling center.

-Recycle my ass, the trucker groused as the fetid stench found his nose.
+Recycle my ass, Barlow groused as the fetid stench found his nose.
 It all goes in the same damn hole.

 As grateful as he was to have a good union job with a pension, he knew the garbage dump destroyed what had once been a beautiful landscape.

 He had spent many summers here as a boy, fishing with his father, swimming in the lake.
 Now the cabins and piers that edged the shore were reduced to rot.